 Replacing a movement is less costly than a overhaul.
 The H series clock movement last 25 years before needing an over haul, but since its still being made at a fair price it is so much better just to replace.
-The H series clock movement will be problem free right away instead of months, last longer than a overhaul and comes oiled.
+The H series clock movement will be problem free right away instead of months, last longer than an overhaul and comes with oil in key areas.

 What the H series clock movement comes with

 This high quality H Series Kieninger clock movement comes oiled and includes its leader, suspension spring and hand nut.
 The H Series >Kieninger clock movement will have removal and installation instructions and our support.